Discover the characteristics and potential of the supercomputers that make up the National Advanced Computing Network (RNCA).

 Navigator

 Inaugurated in February 2019, the Navigator supercomputer is part of the Advanced Computing Laboratory of the University of Coimbra (LCA-UC).
-This supercomputer is highlighted by the UC as an "important working tool for researchers in areas as disparate as biosciences, materials science, high-energy physics, astrophysics and fluid dynamics".
-Located on the ground floor of the building of the Departments of Physics and Chemistry, the installation of this laboratory involved an investment of 2.17 million euros.
-This cluster is part of the Tier-1 network of European supercomputers PRACE and participates in the DECI-17 call.
-In 2021, Navigator received an upgrade in cooling capacity and in the archiving/back-up system.
+This supercomputer is highlighted by UC as a “an important working tool for researchers in fields as diverse as biosciences, materials science, high-energy physics, astrophysics, or fluid dynamics”Located on the lower floor of the Physics and Chemistry department building, the installation of this laboratory required an investment of 2.17 million euros.
+This cluster is part of the Tier-1 network of European supercomputers, PRACE, and participates in the DECI-17 call.
+In 2021, the Navigator received upgrades to its cooling capacity and archiving/backup system.

 Cirrus and Stratus

-National Network for Advanced Computing
+National Advanced Computing Network

 What is supercomputing for?